kailash-manasarovar/statement/docs/timeline/2023/july.md

 - Interestingly, Sandra Rita Diaz often asked to use the toilet whenever she visited my room.
 - I believe it was around this time that Sandra Rita Diaz started to talk about poisoning in other contexts, repeatedly.
 - Poisoning would be a common theme in our discussions for over a year.
-- Was she trying to warn me?
+- Was she trying to warn me about something?
+- Or is she just a bit leaky?